 While Anderson’s voice could take on a harder edge possibly as a result of the hard knocks, there was also a smooth, warmness too that developed around the time she converted to Buddhism.
 Her discography reveals her versatility and consistency as she sang ballads, the blues, and bebop with equal authority.

 Even though she recorded over 30 albums and received 4 Grammy nominations, money was still an issue.
-In 2008 Anderson made news when her house was at risk for foreclosure (thankfully friends and colleagues Quincy Jones and Diane Schuur raised the funds to save the house.)
+In 2008 Anderson made news when her house was at risk for foreclosure (thankfully friends and colleagues Quincy Jones and Diane Schuur raised the funds to save the house).

-For more interesting details on her life, I recommend listening to an NPR documentary as well as reading obits from the Seattle Times and The Guardian.
+Real estate to one side, for more interesting details on her life, I recommend listening to an NPR documentary as well as reading obits from the Seattle Times and The Guardian.
 Here are five songs that display the beauty of Ernestine Anderson.